 It’s the most vital ingredient for brand loyalty because customers are unlikely to recommend brands that have a bad reputation or are not trustworthy.

-Amazon has managed to practically kill ‘brick-and-mortar’ businesses by instilling great accountability in their business model.
-For instance, you can order anything from Amazon, and return it within 15 days, if you don’t like it.
+Amazon has managed to practically kill ‘brick-and-mortar’ businesses by instilling great accountability into their business model.
+For instance, you can order anything from Amazon, and return it within 15 days if you don’t like it.
 If that’s not enough, Amazon even refunds customers the price-difference on items they recently bought.

-People buy from businesses that have high accountability and credibility, as it reduces buyer anxiety and makes them confident about making future purchases.
+Basically, people buy from businesses that have high accountability and credibility, as it reduces buyers’ anxiety and makes them confident about making future purchases.